e61-Institute/old-research-note-template/README.md

 This Github repo hosts the LaTeX template for e61 Institute Research Notes.

+If you are looking for the micronote template, click [here](https://github.com/e61-Institute/micronote-template).

 ## How to load the template into your Overleaf

 1. Download a copy of the template from Github by clicking on the green "Code" button, then "Download ZIP".